-We were introduced to a number of institutional investors and these discussions were positive for us to validate the applicability of the MyPass offering.
-One highlight was getting to know Tim Kopra from Blue Bear Capital, check out Peter Buckley’s article on what we learnt from Tim here.
+We were introduced to a number of institutional investors and these discussions were positive for us to validate the applicability of the MyPass® offering.
+One highlight was getting to know Tim Kopra from Blue Bear Capital.

 It was definitely well worthwhile and added ‘rocket fuel’ to the trip I already had planned.
 Our hosts worked hard to set up a plan for that week that brought us tremendous value and we are really grateful for that.

-Following this experience, we’re working hard on a US “got to market” strategy based on the consolidated advice and feedback of the people we spoke to throughout the trip.
+Following this experience, we’re working hard on the US “go to market” strategy based on the consolidated advice and feedback of the people we spoke to throughout the trip.

-The tour set-up an excellent first round of touch points and conversations leading into my thirty day stay in San Francisco at the Austrade landing pad.
-I now have forty-days back in Houston, thanks again Austrade, Station Houston & The Cannon.
+The tour set up an excellent first round of touchpoints and conversations leading into my thirty-day stay in San Francisco at the Austrade landing pad.
+I now have forty days back in Houston, thanks again to Austrade, Station Houston & The Cannon.
 I believe we achieved in one week what would have taken at least a month to achieve on our own (if at all).